La Peltrie

-La Peltrie (/fr/) is a provincial electoral district in the Capitale-Nationale region of Quebec, Canada that elects members to the National Assembly of Quebec.
+La Peltrie (/fr/) is a provincial electoral district in the Capitale-Nationale region of Quebec, Canada, that elects members to the National Assembly of Quebec.
 It notably includes parts of Quebec City as well as the city of L'Ancienne-Lorette.

 It was created for the 1981 election from a part of Chauveau electoral district.

 In the change from the 2001 to the 2011 electoral map, it lost Saint-Augustin-de-Desmaures to Louis-Hébert and parts of Quebec City to Louis-Hébert and Chauveau, but gained some cities and municipalities from Chauveau and Portneuf.

+In 2026, it gained the remainder of the Des Châtels neighbourhood and the Place-Duclos neighbourhood from Vanier-Les Rivières, while losing Sainte-Catherine-de-la-Jacques-Cartier, Fossambault-sur-le-Lac and Lac-Saint-Joseph.